svenlatham/raspi-iot/README.md

 * Ease of use

 It is a standardisation/consolidation of projects I have been developing for 5+ years in a variety of IoT contextx.

+# Prerequisities

+The software is based on latest (Buster) version of Raspbian at https://www.raspberrypi.org/downloads/raspbian/ Lite is recommended to save on bloat; we'll install what we need to separately:
+Other versions might work, but there are no guarantees.

+sudo apt-get -y install php nmcli